WeTransfer/Diagnostics/README.md

     - UserDefaults
 - [x] Possibility to filter out sensitive data using a `DiagnosticsReportFilter`
 - [x] A custom `DiagnosticsLogger` to add your own logs
+- [x] Smart insights like _"⚠️ User is low on storage"_ and *"✅ User is using the latest app version"*
+- [x] Flexible setup to add your own smart insights
 - [x] Flexible setup to add your own custom diagnostics
 - [x] Native cross-platform support, e.g. iOS, iPadOS and macOS